draios/onprem-install-docs/6.X/6.6.0/02-configuration_parameters.md

 **Required**: `false`<br />
 **Description**: Whether to enable metadata-service-operator or not, this controls the HA capabilities of the Metadata Service but it requires several k8s permissions in the cluster.
-**Do not modify this unless you know what you are doing as modifying it could have unintended consequences**<br />
 **Options**:`true|false`<br />
 **Default**: `true`<br />
 **Example**: